-A safe and healthy workplace is essential for successfully running a business of any size.
+A safe and healthy workplace is essential for successfully running any size business.
 Business owners have rights and responsibilities regarding the health and safety of their employees, their customers and also the general public.
 In Australia the states and territories have each enacted their own Work Health & Safety (WHS) laws.

-Employer Obligations
+1 Employer Obligations